pfheatwole/thesis/source/foil_geometry.rst

 For the "American" convention, the leading edge is the "leftmost" point with the smallest radius (greatest curvature).

 ..
+FIXME: add a reference for British and American conventions?

+..
 The choice of convention is irrelevant.
 The only thing that matters is that you manufacture the wing with the sections scaled and oriented in exactly the same way as they were defined.
 For example, you could define the chord